-Root user can change the group of user.
-A user's primary group can be changed with -g option.
+A user's primary group can be changed with

 Add a User to Multiple Groups

-	Here we are creating a new user and assign a primary group to him in just one command.
+Here we are creating a new user and assign a primary group to that user using single command.

 This is the command which creates a user and assigns a group to him.
-Here the group to which user has been assigned is
+Here the group to which user has been assigned is primary group

-	primary group

 The following command create a user 'tom' and assign him to a primary group named 'tomsgroup'